Notes from Intero

 Symptoms do not always line up neatly with the same day.
 Sometimes the clue sits earlier, in the accumulation, or in the part of the story most trackers let disappear.

-Pelvic and urinary symptoms often show up one or two days after the thing that triggered them.
+Pelvic and urinary symptoms can show up a day or two after the surrounding context changed.
 Here is why the lag matters, and what it means for tracking.

 Try Intero